nautilus-unipd/jeston-nano-setup/README.md

 Once inside, to launch the server, simply run the command `python3 webServerArUcoMarker.py`.
 To stop the server, use `Ctrl+C`

+The client (`webClientArUcoMarker.py`) should be used on any device connected to the same network as the Jetson (for example, a PC connected to the Jetson via Wi-Fi).

 ---

 ## 6. Connecting to the Jetson Nano